angelamzhou/angelamzhou.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor at USC Marshall Data Sciences and Operations, in the Operations group.
+I am an Assistant Professor at USC Marshall Data Sciences and Operations and Computer Science (by courtesy).
+I am in the Operations group.

 Previously I was a research fellow at the Simons program on causality and a FODSI postdoc at UC Berkeley.
 I obtained my PhD from Cornell University in [Operations Research and Information Engineering](http://www.orie.cornell.edu) working with [Nathan Kallus](nathankallus.com) at Cornell Tech.
 My work was previously supported on a NDSEG fellowship.